djhmateer/djhmateer.github.io/_posts/2021-02-15-winter lockdown.md

 Teachers at our school are being super supportive, and there is a lot of work we should be doing.
 Some days we do a lot, some days not.

 > Home schooling is ...
-> Like drawing blood out of a stone
+> Like drawing blood out of a stone...
-> Othertimes it is lovely
+> Other times it is lovely

-sass, whining, tears, emotional, not wanting to do any school work, not wanting to be on the Teams calls... happens quite regularly (to the kids!)
+Sass, whining, tears, emotional, not wanting to do any school work, not wanting to be on the Teams calls... happens quite regularly (the kids)

 I've noticed that everyone is getting more used to it, so hopefully getting better.